chiqonanda/chiqonanda/README.md

 ## Hi there 👋

+## About Me
+I'm Chiqo, a Information System student passionate about software development, data analysis, and digital transformation.
+I enjoy learning new technologies, building projects, and collaborating with others.

 <!--
 **chiqonanda/chiqonanda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.